Search NWMVCA:

 ARTICLE II: FINANCES

 Section 2.
-Dues for regular members shall be established by the Executive Committee, payable by January 1st.
+Dues for regular members shall be established by the Executive Committee, annually payable by January 1st.
 On July 1st, any unpaid dues shall be declared in arrears, and the delinquent members shall not be in good standing.
 Any member two years in arrears shall be dropped from the membership roll.

 Section 3.
 Except by specific direction of the membership at an annual meeting, no debt or other financial obligation shall be incurred beyond the net assets of the Association.